opentoonz/opentoonz_docs/source/working_in_xsheet.rst

     Do one of the following:

-    - Copy and paste the selection in the xsheet into the cell you want.
+    - Copy and paste the selection in the Xsheet into the cell you want.

     - Right-click in the level strip selection and choose Expose in Xsheet from the menu that opens.
 Drawings will be exposed at the beginning of the first empty column.

-    - Drag and drop the selection to the xsheet cell where you want to start exposing it.
+    - Drag and drop the selection to the Xsheet cell where you want to start exposing it.

-    - Drag and drop the selection to the xsheet cell where you want to start exposing it and keep the Shift key pressed, to insert them if other content is already exposed in the destination cells.
+    - Drag and drop the selection to the Xsheet cell where you want to start exposing it and keep the Shift key pressed, to insert them if other content is already exposed in the destination cells.

-    - Drag and drop the selection to the xsheet cell where you want to start exposing it and keep the Alt key pressed, to overwrite any other content previously exposed in the destination cells.
+    - Drag and drop the selection to the Xsheet cell where you want to start exposing it and keep the Alt key pressed, to overwrite any other content previously exposed in the destination cells.

 .. note:: When it is not possible to release the selection, a red outline is displayed instead of the selection.